brodeurlv/fastnfitness/README.md

 1. First fork this project on Github.
 2. Then clone it within Android Studio:
-    1. From the Welcome Screen: Check out project from Version Contrlo -> Git
+    1. From the Welcome Screen: Check out project from Version Control -> Git
     1. Or from within Android Studio: File -> New -> Project from version control -> Git
     2. Log in to Github... -> Create API Token -> Enter your username and password from your Github account
     3. Add the url of your forked project in „Git Repository URL“